python/cpython/Doc/library/datetime.rst

 (1)
    *datetime2* is a duration of *timedelta* removed from *datetime1*, moving forward in time if ``timedelta.days > 0``, or backward if ``timedelta.days < 0``.
 The
-   result has the same :attr:`~.datetime.tzinfo` attribute as the input datetime, and ``datetime2 - datetime1 == timedelta`` after. :exc:`OverflowError` is raised if ``datetime2.year`` would be smaller than :const:`MINYEAR` or larger than :const:`MAXYEAR`.
+   result has the same :attr:`~.datetime.tzinfo` attribute as the input :class:`.datetime`, and ``datetime2 - datetime1 == timedelta`` after. :exc:`OverflowError` is raised if
+   ``datetime2.year`` would be smaller than :const:`MINYEAR` or larger than :const:`MAXYEAR`.
 Note that no time zone adjustments are done even if the